UniSA Accelerate

 Yes, but you first must apply to the SACE Board to have these courses count towards your SACE – refer to the FAQ ‘How do I apply for SACE recognition’ above.

-When you apply and receive approval to use these subjects towards the completion of your SACE, the subjects will become eligible to be counted towards the 30 flexible credits part of the ATAR.
+When you apply and receive approval to use these courses towards the completion of your SACE, courses will become eligible to be counted towards the 30 flexible credits part of the ATAR.

-Are there some subjects that may not count towards my SACE?
+• Are there some subjects that may not count towards my SACE? minus-thick plus-thick

-Each subject offered through UniSA ACCELERATE is the equivalent of a SACE Stage 2 10-credit subject.
-It’s important to note that SACE have approved all UniSA ACCELERATE subjects for inclusion in Recognised Learning, however please ensure that you check all subject selections for SACE precluded combinations.
+Each course offered through UniSA ACCELERATE is the equivalent of a SACE Stage 2 10-credit subject.
+It’s important to note that SACE have approved all UniSA ACCELERATE courses for inclusion in Recognised Learning, however please ensure that you check all course selections for SACE precluded combinations.
 Either way, you’ll still receive study credit towards your future business degree and reduce your overall study time at UniSA.

-Will the students results be sent to the school or SACE, or will this be the students responsibility to inform SACE/School?
+• Will the students results be sent to the school or SACE, or will this be the students responsibility to inform SACE/School? minus-thick plus-thick

 As part of the UniSA ACCELERATE application form, students must consent to UniSA disclosing information about your academic progress to your school.
 This is intended to provide your school-based mentor with information to support you as you undertake UniSA courses alongside your year 12 subjects.

 UniSA ACCELERATE students will receive their final results and grades at the end of each study period through the same channels as other UniSA students.
-If you intend to apply for SACE Stage 2 recognition of your UniSA ACCELERATE studies, you should attach copies of your results when you submit your application directly to the SACE Board.
+If you intend to apply for SACE Stage 2 recognition of your UniSA ACCELERATE studies, you should attach a copy of your Record of Study when you submit your application directly to the SACE Board.

 Costs and Scholarships